Add To Favorites

 Use Crayola® Model Magic®, Crayola Multicultural and Regular Markers, and fabric scraps to model a small figure of a slave.
 Give the slave a name and identity.

 Make a small box into "slave quarters" with minimal furnishings of scrap cardboard, using Crayola School Glue and Crayola Scissors.

 One or two students label another box FREEDOM and place it in an inconspicuous area of the room.

-Discuss how slave owners reacted to losing slaves.
+Have a class discussion about how slave owners reacted to losing slaves.
 Make posters publicizing rewards for lost slaves.

 Finally reveal the Underground Railroad and return figures to children now as free citizens.
 Use a variety of craft and recycled materials, Crayola School Glue, and Crayola Scissors to build new homes.
 Write about new lives in freedom, including details found in reading.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step